Best Affordable Smartwatches Right Now

 Phone compatibility -- Apple Watch is iPhone-only.
 Samsung works best with Samsung phones.
 Amazfit works with both Android and iOS.

-Health sensors -- All three track heart rate, SpO2, and sleep.
-None offer ECG at this price (that requires the Apple Watch Series 9 or Galaxy Watch6 and up).
+Health sensors -- All four track heart rate and sleep.
+SpO2 is on Samsung, Apple, and Amazfit (not Garmin Forerunner 55).
+None offer ECG at this price (that requires the Apple Watch Series 10 or Galaxy Watch6 and up).
 Samsung's BIA body composition sensor is unique in this price range.

-Browse all options in our [smartwatches category](/en/category/smartwatches) to compare full specs.
+Browse all options in our smartwatches category to compare full specs side by side.